 Non-compete laws are currently under increasing scrutiny.
 Earlier this year, President Biden issued an executive order encouraging the FTC to “curtail the unfair use of non-compete clauses.”

 Currently 3 states — California, Oklahoma, and North Dakota — have banned the use of non-competes.
-Washington D.C. will ban non-competes starting in 2022.
-Additionally, 24 states have introduced laws that reevaluate and limit the use of non-competes within the past several years.
+Additionally, many states have introduced laws that limit the use of non-competes within the past several years.

 These limitations include: